-Every morning, I go through my normal routine of checking my stats, responding to social media chats, and reviewing my latest earning report on Google Adsense.
-However, when I tried to log in to my Adsense account I got the following message:
+Every morning, I go through my routine of checking my stats and reviewing my latest earning report on Google Adsense.
+However, when I tried to log in to my AdSense account, I got the following message:

 “Your AdSense account for this login is currently disabled.
 We recommend checking your email inboxes for any messages we may have sent you regarding your account status.
 Sometimes our messages can be caught by email filters, so please be sure to check the Bulk/Spam folders of your email accounts as well.
 If your account was disabled for invalid click activity, please visit our Disabled Account FAQ for more information”.

 I immediately went to check my email for further information, as I couldn’t figure out why my AdSense account would be disabled.
 If you’ve been reading The Work at Home Woman for any length of time, you know that I’m religious about acting with integrity and following the rules.